 As mentioned above, paint contamination can occur from a variety of sources.
-Your vehicle’s paint can be contaminated due to the rail dust from the fiction produced from the train wheels and the railroad trucks.
+Your vehicle’s paint can be contaminated due to the rail dust from the fiction produced by the train wheels and the railroad trucks.

 So, a vehicle becomes subject to rail dust every time it is parked in the vicinity of the railroad.

-Paint contamination can also result from the friction between the brake pads and rotor.
+Paint contamination can also result from friction between the brake pads and the rotor.
 This contamination is called brake dust.
-When the brake is applied friction between metals is created, and that causes tiny particles of bare metal to disperse off into the environment and get stuck on the vehicle’s surface.
+When the brake is applied, friction between metals is created, and that causes tiny particles of bare metal to disperse off into the environment and get stuck on the vehicle’s surface.